conology/conventional-commits-demo/README.md

 # Conventional Commits 1.0.0
  ```
-docs: update the docs
+chore: cleanup your code base or something

-Thisn mustn't change the code version
+A mustn't change the version as well
  ```